Niue Weather in September

 Hours of Sun in September

 Expect a longer and sunnier day in September in Niue than in the previous months, so you have plenty of time to dine al fresco after your day of exploring the tiny island nation.
-It is worth noting that due to the days being so hot, the evenings feel significantly cooler so the chilliest of travellers will want to pack a light cotton layer to be able to withstand the evening breeze.
-In September, the average day sees 12 hours of sunshine and 5 hours of bright sunshine, usually around midday.
+It is worth noting that due to the days being so hot, the evenings feel significantly cooler so the chilliest of travellers will want to pack an extra layer to be able to withstand the evening breeze.
+In September, the average day sees 12 hours of daylight and 5 hours of bright sunshine, usually around midday.

 UV Levels During September